vegasword/OpenGLSceneViewer/README.md

 ## Build

-To build the project, simply launch it from your IDE and build it.
+Simply load the solution from your IDE and build it.

 > **NOTE:** Visual Studio can fail to compile because the solution may have not been retargeted.